nomad-traveller/multi-cpu-assembler/CONTRIBUTING.md

 - Update README.md for new features
 - Add examples in `examples/` directory
+- Update TESTING.md for new test procedures
-- Update `assembler.md` for architectural changes
+- Update YAML_MIGRATION.md if profile format changes

 ## Commit Guidelines